mitpatellife-beep/V-tach/README.md

-📄 README — VTach Detection from Single-Lead ECG Project Overview
+📄 README.md — VTach Detection from Single-Lead ECG
+Project Overview

-This project implements and evaluates two supervised machine-learning models for detecting Ventricular Tachycardia (VT) from single-lead ECG waveforms:
+This project builds and evaluates two supervised machine-learning models for detecting Ventricular Tachycardia (VT) from single-lead ECG waveforms.
+The models include a classical Logistic Regression baseline and a 1D Convolutional Neural Network (CNN) trained directly on raw waveforms.
+The work demonstrates the difficulty of rare-event detection under extreme class imbalance (1% VT prevalence).
+All code runs end-to-end in a Jupyter notebook or Python script, with full reproducibility ensured through deterministic seeds and version-pinned environments.

-Logistic Regression (classical baseline)

-1D Convolutional Neural Network (deep learning baseline)

-The goal is to demonstrate the challenges of rare-event detection under extreme imbalance (10 VT vs 990 non-VT).
-All code runs end-to-end in a Jupyter notebook or Google Colab.

 1. Dataset